 • Untreated live head lice

-• Open/draining skin sores that can not be covered
+• Open/draining skin sores that cannot be covered

 • Inflamed and draining eyes or ears until seen by health care provider

-• Severe, persistant, uncontrollable cough
+• Severe, persistent, uncontrollable cough

 Influenza - Chicken Pox - Pertussis

 The school health office, by request of the Minnesota Department of Health, is asking for parental assistance.
 Parents are asked to report to the school nurse any student with chickenpox, shingles, influenza or pertussis (whooping cough) which has been diagnosed by a medical professional.

 Generally a physician’s excuse is needed to be excused from gym class/recess.
 Some teachers allow a written parent note for 1 day only.
 The student may be asked to make missed gym class time up.